Which Wi-Fi access points support the IEEE 802.11-2016 protocol (a.k.a IEEE 802.11mc FTM RTT)?

 Note: Linksys uses many different Wi-Fi chip sets in its routers, most of which do not support FTM RTT.

-8. Starlink WiFi Router responds to IEEE 802.11mc FTM RTT requests, but does not advertize that capability in the beacon frame ().
+8. The original Starlink Wi-Fi Router responds to IEEE 802.11mc FTM RTT requests, but does not advertise that capability in the beacon frame ().
 It responds in both the 5 GHz and the 2.4 GHz bands.
-Presently nothing more is known about the radio in the AP that comes with the Starlink satellite system or who makes the RF chips.

-Currently, many installed Wi-Fi access points do not advertize support for the IEEE 802.11mc FTM RTT protocol.
+Currently, many installed Wi-Fi access points do not advertise support for the IEEE 802.11mc FTM RTT protocol.

-1. A fraction (about 3% in Boston's Back Bay – as of fall 2019) do support it, but do not advertize this (UPDATE: the percentage has gone down since that time). ().
+1. A fraction (about 3% in Boston's Back Bay – as of fall 2019) do support it, but do not advertise this (UPDATE 2025: the percentage has gone down since that time). ().

 The MAC addresses of devices observed “in the wild” that do are registered to: Google, eero inc, Netgear, Belkin, ASKEY Computer Corp, ASUSTek, TP-LINK Technologies, Ubiquiti, HTC Corporation, Hitron, Ruckus, Open Mesh, Mojo Networks, Synology, Luma Home, CradlePoint, IgniteNet, Xiaomi Communications, OnePlus Technology, and Shenzhen Four Seas Global (in decreasing order of occurrence).
 Specific models of responding APs are not known (except for those listed in the previous section).